maldoinc/wireup/docs/pages/configuration.md

 Wireup configuration can be injected through annotations or programmatically by using factory functions.
-You can mix and match the two as necessary but often for consistency it's best to stick to one.
+You can mix and match the two as necessary but for consistency it's best to stick to one for a given project.

 ## @ Annotations

-With an annotation-based approach (Decorators and Annotated types) the container works in a declarative way:
+This declarative approach uses configuration metadata provided from decorators and annotations to define services and the dependencies between them.

-You tell it how to build your services, and it will build them for you.
+It allows you to declare the final state and let the container handle the rest rather than imperatively coding the object creation and dependency injection.

 This generally results in less boilerplate code as opposed to using a programmatic approach and is how many popular frameworks operate.